driver-oss/sbt-settings/README.md

  - [sbt-assembly](https://github.com/sbt/sbt-assembly) - deploy fat JARs.
 Restart processes (sbt-native-packager is used instead,)
  - [sbt-release](https://github.com/sbt/sbt-release) - customizable release process,
  - [sbt-docker](https://github.com/marcuslonnberg/sbt-docker) - create Docker images directly from sbt.

+## Developing
+This project is set up to auto-deploy on push.
+If an annotated tag in the form `v<digit>.*` is pushed, a new version of this project will be built and published to Maven Central.